EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Data Reduction and Products

 \subsection{The Image Reduction Pipeline}

 All of the uncalibrated lower-level JWST data products (`uncal.fits') in this study have been processed following our modified version of the JWST official pipeline.
-This is a similar process to that used in \citet{Leo2022} and \citet{Adams2023}, but with minor changes based on improvements developed over the first few months of handling JWST data.
-The full pipeline can be summarised as follows: (1) We use version 1.8.2 and CRDS v0995, which contained the most up-to-date NIRCam calibrations at the time of writing and includes the second round of in-flight calibrations.
+This is a similar process to that used in \citet{Leo2022} and \citet{Adams2023}, but with minor changes based on improvements developed over the first year of handling JWST data.
+The full pipeline can be summarised as follows: (1) We use version 1.8.2 and CRDS v1084, which contained the most up-to-date NIRCam calibrations at the time of writing and includes the third round of in-flight calibrations.
+We note that v1084 leads to substantial improvements in the flat fielding of the red NIRCam bands over the previous major version v0995.
 (2) We subtract templates of wisps, artefacts present in the F150W and F200W imaging, between stage 1 and stage 2 of the pipeline.
 (3) After stage 2 of the pipeline, we apply the 1/f noise correction derived by Chris Willott.\footnote{\url{https://github.com/chriswillott/jwst}} (4) We skip the sky subtraction step from stage 3 of the pipeline.
 Instead, we perform background subtraction on each NIRCam frame between stage 2 and stage 3 (`cal.fits' files), allowing for quicker assessment of the background subtraction performance and fine-tuning.
 This consists of an initial constant/flat background subtraction followed by a 2-dimensional background subtraction using {\tt photutils} \citep{larry_bradley_2022_6825092}.
 (5) After Stage 3 of the pipeline, we align the final F444W image onto a GAIA-derived WCS \citep{GAIADR2,GAIADR3} using \texttt{tweakreg}, part of the DrizzlePac python package\footnote{\url{https://github.com/spacetelescope/drizzlepac}}, and then match all remaining filters to this derived WCS, ensuring the individual images are aligned to one another.
 We then pixel-match the images to the F444W image with the use of \texttt{reproject} \citep{Hoffmann2021}.\footnote{\url{https://reproject.readthedocs.io/en/stable/}} The final resolution of the drizzled images is 0.03 arcseconds/pixel.
 We note that this reduction differs from the official PEARLS and CEERS reductions in \citet{Windhorst2023} and \citet{Bagley2022}.
 We compare the photometry extracted from the different reduction pipelines in \S 2.4.